Summer School 2017

 This year’s CoEDL Summer School, with a general Typology theme, will be held from 27 November through 1 December, 2017, at the Australian National University.
 The Summer School will feature twelve themed courses, on the state-of-the-art in African and Tibeto-Burman linguistics, processing from a typological perspective, the interface between Australian archeology, genetics, and linguistics, and many more topics.
 This year, participants can further pick and choose single units within these.

 Accommodation can be booked as part of your registration for Summer School and includes breakfast.

 Accommodation will be on campus at John XXIII College student residences which is a short walk to the Summer School venue.

 The 2017 Summer School program offers courses in three streams over four days (Monday, Tuesday, Thursday and Friday).
 Each course consists of four 1.5 hour sessions over the four days.
 Each course will have the same timeslot each day.

-Nick Evans, Peter Hiscock & others - Archaeology and Linguistics of Australia
+- Nick Evans, Peter Hiscock & others - Australia's deep human past

-There will be a public lecture held on the evening of Tuesday 28 November, details are forthcoming.
+There will be a public lecture, "The language creators: Who does what when a new language emerges?" by Carmel O'Shannessy held on the evening of Tuesday 28 November.

 Monday 27 November - Dinner on campus